-The final project is the main assignment of the second half of the course.
-They are required to be related in a substantive way to at least one of the central topics of the course.
+The final project is the main assignment of the course.
+Projects are required to be related in a substantive way to at least one of the central topics of the course.
 Final projects can be done in groups of 1–3 people; in our experience, groups of 3 lead to the best outcomes, so we encourage you to form a team of that size.

 A short 6-page single-spaced paper summarizing and synthesizing several papers on the area of your final project.
 Groups of one should review 5 papers, groups of two should review 7 papers, and groups of three should review 9.
-The ideal is to have the same topic for your lit review and final project, but it's possible that you'll discover in the lit review that you hate the topic, so you can switch topics (or groups) for the final project; your lit review will be graded on its own terms.
+The ideal is to have the same topic for your lit review and final project, but it's possible that you'll discover in the lit review that your topic isn't ideal for you, so you can switch topics (or groups) for the final project; your lit review will be graded on its own terms.
 Tips on major things to include:

 - General problem/task definition: What are these papers trying to solve?
 Why?

 - Concise summaries of the articles: Do not simply copy the article text in full.
 We can read them ourselves.
 Put in your own words the major contributions of each article.